Geo-omics/scripts/wrappers/ESOM/README.md

 	For more help and examples, type:<br>
 	`perl esomWrapper.pl -h`

-* The script will use the fasta file to produce three tab-delimited files that ESOM requires:<br>
+* The script will use the fasta file to produce three tab-delimited files that ESOM requires:
---	Learn file = a table of tetranucleotide frequencies (.lrn)<br>
+ * Learn file = a table of tetranucleotide frequencies (.lrn)
---	Names file = a list of the names of each contig (.names)<br>
+ * Names file = a list of the names of each contig (.names)
---	Class file = a list of the class of each contig, which can be used to color data points, etc. ( .cls)<br>
+ * Class file = a list of the class of each contig, which can be used to color data points, etc. ( .cls)

 **NOTE:**`class number`: The esom mapping requires that you define your sequences as classes.
 We generally define all the sequences that belong to your query (meatgenome for example) as 0 and all the others 1, 2 and so on. think of these as your predefined bins, each sequence that has the same class number will be assigned the same color in the map.

-* These files are generated with Anders Anderssons perl script `tetramer_freqs _esom.pl` which needs to be in the same folder as the `esomWrapper.pl`.
+* These files are generated using Anders Anderssons perl script `tetramer_freqs _esom.pl` which needs to be in the same folder as the `esomWrapper.pl`.
 To see how to use the `tetramer_freqs _esom.pl` independent of the wrapper, type:
 	`perl tetramer_freqs _esom.pl -h`

 2. Run ESOM: